-IMF warns worst is yet to come for world economy
+IMF warns rising prices will be worse in UK

 'Steady hand'

-After Kwasi Kwarteng unveiled plans for huge tax cuts, the IMF criticised the government's proposals warning that the measures are likely to fuel the cost-of-living crisis.

-In an unusually outspoken statement, the IMF said the proposal was likely to increase inequality and add to pressures pushing up prices.
+After Kwasi Kwarteng unveiled plans for huge tax cuts, the IMF criticised the plans warning they were likely to increase inequality and add to pressures pushing up prices.

-The IMF works to stabilise the global economy and one of its key roles is to act as an early economic warning system.
+It was an unusually outspoken statement from the IMF which works to stabilise the global economy and one of its key roles is to act as an early economic warning system.

 It said it understood the government's package aimed to boost growth, but it said that the tax cuts could speed up the pace of price rises, which the UK's central bank is trying to bring down.